ThomasWong2022/ThomasWong2022.github.io/about.md

 ### About me

-Quant Researcher with experience in quantitative finance, machine learning and data engineering.
+Quant researcher with 1.5 years of experience in systematic equities trading, machine learning and data engineering.
-I actively participate in the quantitative finance competition [Numerai](https://numer.ai/) and other data science competitions on Kaggle.
+I participate in the quantitative finance competition [Numerai](https://numer.ai/) and other data science competitions on Kaggle.
 I also write blog posts about machine learning and finance.

 ### Research Interests

-I study machine learning methods for high-dimensional datasets, in the context of incremental/transfer learning between datasets with distributional shifts.
+I study machine learning methods for high-dimensional datasets in the context of incremental/transfer learning between datasets with distributional shifts.

 Examples include: